 As novel challenges relating to international taxation surface, the necessity of having robust dispute resolution processes in place becomes increasingly apparent.

 Recent statistics show that tax administrations are closing more cases than ever before.
-However, new MAP cases as from 2016 are increasing significantly, thus putting upward pressure on countries’ MAP inventories.
-Furthermore, country data shows a decrease of inventory in about half of the reporting jurisdictions and an increase in the other half.
+However, new MAP cases as from 2016 are increasing significantly, thus putting upward pressure on countries' MAP inventories.
+Therefore, the total inventory of MAP cases keeps increasing every year since the number of cases closed has not been able to keep up with the number of new cases.

 While anecdotal evidence suggests that the increase in new cases is due to a range of factors, it is clear that facilitating the effectiveness and efficiency of MAP between countries is necessary in order to resolve such cases in a timely manner.